gardener/gardener-extension-shoot-rsyslog-relp/docs/usage/configuration.md

 The communication to the target server is not encrypted by default.
 To enable encryption, set the `.tls.enabled` field in the `shoot-rsyslog-relp` extension configuration to `true`.
 In this case, a secret which contains the TLS certificates used to establish the TLS connection to the server must be created in the same project namespace as your Shoot.

-An example secret is given below:
+An example Secret is given below:

 ```yaml
 kind: Secret